flomesh-io/osm-edge-docs/content/en/docs/demos/tcp_traffic_routing.md

 The following demo shows a TCP client sending data to a `tcp-echo` server, which then echoes back the data to the client over a TCP connection.

-1. Set the namespace where OSM is installed.
+1. Set the namespace where osm-edge is installed.
     ```bash
-    osm_namespace=osm-system  # Replace osm-system with the namespace where OSM is installed if different
+    osm_namespace=osm-system  # Replace osm-system with the namespace where osm-edge is installed if different
     ```

 1. Deploy the `tcp-echo` service in the `tcp-demo` namespace.
-The `tcp-echo` service runs on port `9000` with the `appProtocol` field set to `tcp`, which indicates to OSM that TCP routing must be used for traffic directed to the `tcp-echo` service on port `9000`.
+The `tcp-echo` service runs on port `9000` with the `appProtocol` field set to `tcp`, which indicates to osm-edge that TCP routing must be used for traffic directed to the `tcp-echo` service on port `9000`.
     ```bash
     # Create the tcp-demo namespace
     kubectl create namespace tcp-demo